7.8.2. Two-Dimensional Array Example: multtab.cpp

 1. Defines a 12 × 12 array named table: the first 12 is the number of rows, the second 12 is the number of columns.

-3. Prints the table: the outer loop iterates 12 times.
+3. Prints the table.
+The outer loop iterates 12 times.
 For each outer loop iteration, the inner loop iterates 12 times.
-Therefore, the program prints table[row][col] 144 times and end 12 times.
-The braces are required here as the outer loop contains two distinct statements: the inner or column loop and the output statement.
-The stew manipulator formats each number so that it displays right-aligned in a field four characters wide, producing a table with neatly aligned columns.
+Therefore, the program prints table[row][col] 144 times and endl 12 times.
+The braces are required as the outer loop contains two distinct statements, each terminated with a semicolon.
+The column-loop is the first nested statement, and the endl output is the second.
+The setw manipulator formats each number so that it displays right-aligned in a field four characters wide, producing a table with neatly aligned columns.

 multtab 2